vseloved/cl-redis/README.md

 In particular, whenever an error occurs that breaks the communication stream, a condition of type `redis-connection-error` is signalled offering a `:reconnect` restart.
-If it is selected the whole Redis command will be resend, if the reconnection attempt succeeds.
+If it is selected the whole Redis command will be resent, if the reconnection attempt succeeds.
 Furthermore, `connect` checks if a connection to Redis is already established, and offers two restarts (`:leave` and `:replace`) if this is the case.